wjcarpenter/gvoice-sms-takeout-xml/test_data/TEST_DATA.md

 |Trish Three|+12125550003|
 |Mary Four|+12125550004|
 |Laura Five|+12125550005|

+## Testing SMS Backup and Restore
+Before committing your own precious message and call history to the `restore` process, you might like to make a practice run with this test data.
+How can you do that?

+- In the Google Contacts for the account you use with your phone, add the names and phone numbers from the above list.
+You might like to add some distinctive label to those entries to make them easy find or delete later.
+- Run the `sms.py` script against this test data.
+- In the output files,
+replace Curie's number, `+17323210011`, with your own number.
+If you are on a Unix-like system, you can do that with `sed` like so:
+`sed -i 's/17323210011/19991111234/g' *.xml`
+- Use those modified output files to do a `restore` to your phone with SMS Backup and Restore.
+- In your phone's dialer app,
+you should be able to see call history for several of those fake contacts.
+- In your phone's text messaging app, you should be able to see conversation history for several of those fake contacts.
+That includes a few messages with voicemail recordings attached and a group conversation with you and 5 other participants.
+Some of the messages include attached images or vCard files.
+- You might like to `restore` again with the same files to see that SMS Backup and Restore detects the duplicates.
+- When you are done looking around, your dialer and text messaging apps should let you delete the history for all the restored items.
+Your contacts app should let you delete the contacts themselves.

+After you have done all of the above, your phone's contents should be back where you started, with only real calls and conversations and none of the fake ones.

 ## Console output
 Your paths will be different, but my output looks like this: